awsdocs/amazon-connect-admin-guide/doc_source/default-agent-transfer.md

 **Tip**
 The **Transfer to Agent** block is a beta feature and only works for voice interactions\.
 To transfer a chat contact to another agent, follow these instructions: [Use Contact Attributes to Route Contacts to a Specific Agent](transfer-to-agent.md#use-attribs-agent-queue)\.

+For instructions about how to override and change a default contact flow, see [Change a Default Contact Flow](change-default-contact-flow.md)\.